MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Abstract

 \section{Abstract}

-Ensemble reinforcement learning (RL) aims to mitigate instability in Q-learning and to learn a robust policy, which introduces multiple value and policy functions.
-In this paper, we consider finding a novel but simple ensemble Deep RL algorithm to solve the resource consumption issue.
-Specifically, we consider integrating multiple models into a single model.
-To this end, we propose the \underline{M}inimalist \underline{E}nsemble \underline{P}olicy \underline{G}radient framework (MEPG), which introduces minimalist ensemble consistent Bellman update.
-And we find one value network is sufficient in our framework.
-Moreover, we theoretically show that the policy evaluation phase in the MEPG is mathematically equivalent to a deep Gaussian Process.
-To verify the effectiveness of the MEPG framework, we conduct experiments on the gym simulator, which show that the MEPG framework matches or outperforms the state-of-the-art ensemble methods and model-free methods without additional computational resource costs.
+During the training of a reinforcement learning (RL) agent, the distribution of training data is non-stationary as the agent's behavior changes over time.
+Therefore, there is a risk that the agent is overspecialized to a particular distribution and its performance suffers in the larger picture.
+Ensemble RL can mitigate this issue by learning a robust policy.
+However, it suffers from heavy computational resource consumption due to the newly introduced value and policy functions.
+In this paper, to avoid the notorious resources consumption issue, we design a novel and simple ensemble deep RL framework that integrates multiple models into a single model.
+Specifically, we propose the \underline{M}inimalist \underline{E}nsemble \underline{P}olicy \underline{G}radient framework (MEPG), which introduces minimalist ensemble consistent Bellman update by utilizing a modified dropout operator.
+MEPG holds ensemble property by keeping the dropout consistency of both sides of the Bellman equation.
+Additionally, the dropout operator also increases MEPG's generalization capability.
+Moreover, we theoretically show that the policy evaluation phase in the MEPG maintains two synchronized deep Gaussian Processes.
+To verify the MEPG framework's ability to generalize, we perform experiments on the gym simulator, which presents that the MEPG framework outperforms or achieves a similar level of performance as the current state-of-the-art ensemble methods and model-free methods without increasing additional computational resource costs.